-Individuals who are bisexual, or experience sexual attraction to people of multiple genders, make up about 50 percent of the LGBT population, making them the largest single group in that community.
-Bisexual individuals can also identify as gay, lesbian, pansexual, or transgender.
-Despite their prevalence in the LGBT community, bisexual individuals face disbelief and ridicule, even from other members of the community, based on a number of harmful stigmas.
+Individuals who are bisexual, or experience sexual attraction to people of multiple genders, make up about 50 percent of the LGBTQ+ population, making them the largest single group in that community.
+Bisexual individuals can also identify as pansexual or transgender.
+Despite their prevalence in the LGBTQ+ community, bisexual individuals face disbelief and ridicule, even from other members of the community, based on a number of harmful stigmas.
 However, bisexuality is a recognized and legitimate sexual orientation, and bisexual individuals are protected against employment discrimination by state and federal laws.

-LGBT discrimination in the workplace, including bisexual discrimination, is, unfortunately, a prevalent problem in New Jersey despite the increased societal acceptance of LGBT individuals in recent years.
-According to Catalyst, 22% of LGBT Americans have not been paid equally or promoted at the same rate as their peers, almost half (46%) are closeted in the workplace, and over half (53%) have heard jokes, slurs, or stereotypes at work.
+LGBTQ+ discrimination in the workplace, including bisexual discrimination, is, unfortunately, a prevalent problem in New Jersey despite the increased societal acceptance of LGBTQ+ individuals in recent years.
+According to Catalyst, 22% of LGBTQ+ Americans have not been paid equally or promoted at the same rate as their peers, almost half (46%) are closeted in the workplace, and over half (53%) have heard jokes, slurs, or stereotypes at work.
 With offices in Red Bank, NJ and Marlton, NJ the employment discrimination lawyers at McOmber McOmber & Luber, P.C. are dedicated to fighting for the rights of the bisexual community.

 Understanding Bisexual Discrimination

-Bisexual individuals often face unique discrimination among LGBT individuals based on misconceptions and stereotypes, for example:
+Bisexual individuals often face unique discrimination among LGBTQ+ individuals based on misconceptions and stereotypes, for example:

 - Bisexuality isn’t real.
 Much of the discrimination bisexual individuals face stems from the idea that people cannot fathom someone not being attracted to only one gender.
 The most common form of bisexual discrimination is bisexual denial or erasure, where people are accused of just going through a phase, just looking for attention, or being closeted about their real sexuality and using bisexuality as an excuse.